-determined from pairs of darks and flatfields of Description: the same exposure/integration time and illumination by comparing the measured noise properties with the expected photon noise contribution.
-The gain of each detector should remain stable so long as the process Context: Type: double Value Format: Unit: scalar
+Description: determined from pairs of darks and flatfields of the same exposure/integration time and illumination by comparing the measured noise properties with the expected photon noise contribution.
+The gain of each detector should remain stable so long as the electronics/micro-code have not been modified.

-QC BAD_PIXEL_STAT Parameter Name: ext-header|header|qc-log Class:
+QC BAD_PIXEL_STAT Parameter Name: header | qc-log Class: Context: process double Type: